emascgonca-code/heritage-provenance-pipeline/README.md

 ## Overview

-The Heritage Provenance & Integrity Pipeline is a Blender addon that computes SHA-256 cryptographic hashes of digital heritage files — including 3D models, archival drawings, and photogrammetric outputs — and generates structured provenance logs in JSON format.
+The Heritage Provenance & Integrity Pipeline is a Blender addon that computes SHA-256 cryptographic hashes of digital heritage files including 3D models, archival drawings, and photogrammetric outputs and generates structured provenance logs in JSON format.

 The system is designed to address a methodological gap in digital heritage practice: the absence of formal mechanisms for verifying the integrity and authenticity of 3D reconstruction files over time.
-Any modification to a certified file — however minimal — produces a completely different hash, making alterations immediately and irrefutably detectable.
+Any modification to a certified file, however minimal, produces a completely different hash, making alterations immediately and irrefutably detectable.

 This addon is the first module of a broader research pipeline under development, focused on the computational formalisation of 2D-to-3D reconstruction in historical nautical heritage.